 Moto G Power vs iPhone SE (2020): The cheapest way to get an iPhone

 If the Moto G Power is such a great smartphone, why should you go out and spend more money on the iPhone SE, especially when it has those huge bezels and outdated design?
 Looks and price aside, there are a few big areas where the iPhone SE is the clear winner.

 The most obvious has to do with performance.
-The iPhone SE is powered by Apple's A13 Bionic processor, which is the exact same one you'll find in the $1,000 iPhone 11 Pro.
+The iPhone SE is the best cheap iPhone and is powered by Apple's A13 Bionic processor, which is the exact same one you'll find in the $1,000 iPhone 11 Pro.
 In other words, the SE has the most powerful mobile chipset on the market.
 If you're someone that plays a lot of Fortnite on your phone or likes to dabble with AR apps, the extra horsepower of the SE is worth its higher price.